melbo911/xroads/src/c/README.md

 After installation you simply run the binary again if Ortho tiles have been added or deleted.
 The program will then just update the existing library.txt accordingly.

-New since version 0.12.0:

 "xroads" looks for files and shortcuts starting with "zOrtho4XP\_\*" to get the tile coordinates.
-It is also scanning the "Earth nav data" folder inside sceneries folders (or symlinks) whos name start with "zOrtho".
+It is also scanning the "Earth nav data" folder inside sceneries folders (or symlinks) whos name start with "zOrtho" and "z_".
 The difference is, that it still works on Ortho4XP tiles as before, but it also works on "Ortho bundles", which cover multiple tiles, like the "US Orthophotos" provided by @Forkboy2.
 To hide the autogen roads on them, just rename your scenery folder to start with "zOrtho" and run the program.
 That's it.

 Some examples:

     zOrtho4XP_+48+011
     zOrtho_some_cool_ortho
     zOrtho_Forkboy2_California_v5
+    z_ortho_1234
+    z_ParisTexas

 # Installation